mcmonkeyprojects/SwarmUI/docs/Basic Usage.md

-# Basic Usage of StableSwarmUI
+# Basic Usage of SwarmUI

-So you want to know how to get started with StableSwarmUI, huh?
+So you want to know how to get started with SwarmUI, huh?
 It's easy!

 For the most part, just download the installer and follow the instructions on screen.
 Everything explains itself, even the settings and parameters all have `?` clickables that explain what they do!